bridgelancer/cryptle_fork/docs/guides.rst

 Events from the market are handle by callbacks for each corresponding data type.
 For instance, to recieve live market trade data, implement the ``onTrade()`` method.
-The input data can be provided through by the corresponding ``pushTrade()``.
+During runtime, the strategy can be manually triggered by calling the method ``pushTrade()`` with the approperiate market data as input arguments.
 The full list of supported data input interface can be found in the :class:`~cryptle.strategy.Strategy` reference.

 Here's a very basic strategy where we will buy whenever the price of the particular asset: